Evening Events

 Workshop Session

 This presentation highlights how Queensland Corrective Services (QCS) has revolutionised offender management on parole, probation, and community supervision through a new digital platform that embodies a "Smart" approach to case management.
 Recognizing that isolated solutions often generate more challenges than benefits, QCS adopted an integrated system that uses multiple digital channels to reach a broader range of supervised individuals.
 Key innovations include biometric self-service kiosks deployed across a state bigger than Texas, a mobile app for offender self-service and biometric curfew checks, and an Officer Portal that fully integrates with the core offender record system.
-These advancements have transformed QCS's ability to connect with both offenders and staff.Break
+These advancements have transformed QCS's ability to connect with both offenders and staff.Workshop Session

 3pm – 3.30pm ICT, 25 February 2025 ‐ 30 mins